gearbox-solutions/has-one-file/README.md

 # HasOneFile

-Adds HasOneFile trait for easy file management for records
+A HasOneFile trait for easy file management for Laravel models.

 ## Introduction